 - Many marriages are celebrated without a marriage certificate.
 It is enough for the 2 spouses to recite the Fatiha (the profession of faith) in front of 2 witnesses, and the couple becomes married on the spot in the eyes of those around them.
-An act particularly appreciated by the military, who are obliged for marriage with an act to seek the agreement of their hierarchy...
+An act particularly appreciated by the military, who are obliged to marriage with an act to seek the agreement of their hierarchy...
 But also by the followers of polygamy, because they thus escape the right of veto of the judge who, according to the Moudawana (the Moroccan code of the family), can prohibit them from the 2nd union.

 - In the Hammam, do not hesitate to have a massage.
 Be careful, in the popular Hammams (the best!), nothing to do with a relaxing massage.
 You will be tossed and turned vigorously to "relax" all your muscles while lying on the marble floor.
 A real experience!